Find the Best Roof Replacement Companies for Your Business

 - Sun Exposure and Heat: Prolonged UV radiation and high temperatures can cause materials to crack, warp, and degrade.
 Choosing materials with high solar reflectance, such as light-colored tiles, metal, or specially coated "cool roof" shingles, can significantly reduce heat absorption, lowering your cooling costs and extending your roof's life5 6.

 - Fire Risk: Southern California's wildfire risk is a serious concern.
 Many local building codes emphasize fire-resistant construction.
-Materials like clay/concrete tile, metal, and certain treated composite shingles carry high fire-resistance ratings (Class A), providing an added layer of safety for your home and family5 7.
+Materials like clay/concrete tile, metal, and certain treated composite shingles carry high fire-resistance ratings (Class A), providing an added layer of safety for your home and family 7.

 - Wind and Rain: Although rain is infrequent, when it does come, it can be heavy.
 Combined with strong Santa Ana winds, this puts a premium on proper installation.
 High-quality underlayment, secure fastening systems (especially for tile), and meticulous flashing around vents, chimneys, and valleys are critical to preventing leaks and wind uplift damage8 9.